-Speakers include Mariana Mazzucato, Director of the UCL Institute for Innovation & Public Purpose and Alfredo Brillembourg, co-founder of Urban Think Tank.
+Speakers include Mariana Mazzucato, Director of the UCL Institute for Innovation & Public Purpose, Alfredo Brillembourg, co-founder of Urban Think Tank and Mark Wallinger, artist.
 The discussion is chaired by Shumi Bose.

 Mariana Mazzucato is Professor in the Economics of Innovation and Public Value and Founding Director of the UCL Institute for Innovation and Public Purpose.
 She is the author of The Entrepreneurial State: debunking public vs private sector myths (2013) and The Value of Everything: making and taking in the global economy (2018).
 She is the winner of prizes including the 2018 Leontief Prize for Advancing the Frontiers of Economic Thought and the 2019 All European Academies Madame de Staël Prize for Cultural Values and advises policy makers around the world on innovation-led inclusive growth.